 What is the pastoral care like, who is responsible to whom, and are problems spotted early?

-Pastoral care is a strength of St. Mary’s.
-We have a carefully monitored system so that girls always know where to go with any issue and we can identify any potential problems quickly and deal with them effectively.
-In the Preparatory Department, as well as the class teacher, pastoral care is overseen by Mrs Carney, the Head of Prep, whilst in the Senior House an experienced team of form tutors and deputy form tutors work under the leadership of Mrs Ambrose, the Assistant Headteacher responsible for Pastoral Care, and Mrs Persaud, Head of Sixth Form.
-An experienced team of form tutors, deputy form tutors and Section Heads underpins the pastoral care structure.
-A trained School counsellor is also available and all the teachers are experienced in pastoral care.
-The pastoral system is effective and provides a caring and nurturing environment for all pupils.
+Pastoral care is a strength of St Mary’s.
+This enables every girl to be successful across all aspects of school life, whilst developing their resilience and confidence.
+We have a carefully monitored system that looks after the girls’ well-being.
+Girls always know where to go with any issue and we can identify any potential problems quickly and deal with them effectively.
+In the Preparatory Department, as well as the class teacher, pastoral care is overseen by Mrs Carney, the Head of Prep.
+In the Senior House an experienced team of form tutors and deputy form tutors work under the leadership of Mrs Kingston, the Deputy Headteacher alongside the Heads of KS3 and 4, and Miss Dodd, Head of Sixth Form.
+A trained school counsellor is also available and all the teachers are experienced in pastoral care.
+The pastoral system is effective and provides a holistic caring and nurturing environment for all pupils.

 Is a copy of the ISI inspection report available?